FuzzyBunnys/FusorResearchReading/index.md

 - [The Vacuum Tube's Power Law](https://vaclavsmil.com/wp-content/uploads/2019/03/February2019.pdf) - Vaclav Smil - Fascinating analogy.
 Maybe Moore's Law is more universal than we think, and it's uniqueness in the modern era is evidence of our stagnation?
 - [The Best Optimizer is Between Your Ears](http://downloads.gamedev.net/pdf/gpbb/gpbb1.pdf) - Michael Abrash - Great chapter and introduction to HOW to optimizer code.
 From Michael Abrash's Graphics Programming Black Book.
 - [JPL Institutional Coding Standard for the C Programming Language](https://yurichev.com/mirrors/C/JPL_Coding_Standard_C.pdf) - Multiple Authors - Fantastic set of rules for avoiding serious issues in safety critical software
+- [Vacuum electronics at the dawn of the twenty-first century](https://ieeexplore.ieee.org/document/757251) - V.L.
+Granatstein, R.K.
+Parker and C.M.
+Armstrong - An overview of the current state of vacuum electronics.

 ### Finance